 For the base

 - Salt: this is optional.
-I like to add a pinch of salt to the base, to lift its flavor.
+I like to add a pinch of sea salt to the base to lift its flavor.
 But that's entirely up to you.

-- Vegan cream cheese: pick a cream cheese whose flavor you really like.
-This is the most important thing.
-In the US some of the best ones are Tofutti and Traders Joe.
+- Vegan cream cheese: pick a dairy-free cream cheese whose flavor you like.
+Some of the best in the US are Tofutti and Trader Joe's.

-- Vegan whipping cream: there are several ones on the market depending on where you live, if you are not sure have a look at this guide for vegan whipping creams.
+- Vegan whipping cream: there are several ones on the market, depending on where you live.
+If you are unsure, look at this guide for vegan whipping creams.
 I use one that is already sweetened.

-If you cannot find vegan whipping cream, you can replace it with coconut cream, or with the hard part of refrigerated full-fat coconut milk. - Powdered sugar: if your whipping cream is NOT sweetened, then double our powdered sugar quantities.
+If you cannot find vegan whipping cream, replace it with coconut cream or the solid part of a refrigerated full-fat coconut milk can. - Powdered sugar: if your whipping cream is NOT sweetened, double our powdered sugar quantities.

-- Lemon juice: this is optional, but we add it to give the cheesecake some tanginess to it.
+- Lemon juice is optional, but we add it to give the cheesecake some tanginess.
+You can also add lemon zest.
+Substitute lime for lemon.

 For the topping